aclark4life/plock/README.rst

 Experimental Zope2 support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a non-PLOCK_EXPERT were to run ``plock -z`` successfully once, subsequent runs of plock (with no arguments) will continue to build Zope2.
+- If a non-PLOCK_EXPERT were to run ``plock -z`` successfully once, subsequent runs of plock (with no arguments) will continue to build Zope2.
 During this time, the egg total increases from 70 to 200+ and the built-in self-destruct mechanism (PLOCK_TIMEOUT) will trigger.

+- Add-ons are not supported for Zope2